Rachael McGovern

 On March 1, 2024, the United States District Court for the Northern District of Alabama declared the Corporate Transparency Act (CTA) unconstitutional.

-Prior to joining the firm, Rachael was an Associate at a boutique corporate law firm in New York where she was involved in various real estate and asset purchase transactions and assisted in the formation of both for-profit and not-for-profit corporations.
+Prior to joining the firm, Rachael worked at a boutique corporate law firm in New York where she handled general corporate transactional work, including state licensure for professional corporations and restaurants (liquor licenses), real estate and purchase transactions, and the formation of both for-profit and not-for-profit entities.

-While in law school, Rachael worked as a student attorney in the Amelia A. Gould Representation in Mediation clinic under a New York State Practice Order in which she provided pro bono legal advice to pro se litigants in court-ordered mediations in the Southern District of New York and the Surrogate’s Court of Westchester County.
+During law school, Rachael served as a student attorney in the Amelia A. Gould Representation in Mediation Clinic under a New York State Practice Order, where she provided pro bono advice to pro se litigants in court-ordered mediations in the Southern District of New York and the Surrogate’s Court of Westchester County.

 Pursuant to the New Jersey Applied Behavior Analyst Licensing Act (the “Act”), the Board of Applied Behavior Analyst Examiners (the “Board”) published the official rules concerning the practice of Applied Behavior Analyst (“ABA”) therapy, effective May 6, 2024 (the “Rules”).